 - What are your ad size preferences?

-If you are a beginner in advertising, I recommend going with the default sizes and a number of units.
+If you are a beginner in advertising, I recommend going with the default sizes and the number of units.
 That’s what I did!

 However, if you have a specific number and ad sizing in your mind, feel free to order those.

 8. Place the Ad Units on Your Site

 After agreeing upon the number of ad units and their size, your account manager will order you the ads.
 This can take a day or two.

 Once the ads are ready, your account manager sends you a file that looks something like this:

 - A header script.
 This piece of code runs on your site to load the ads.

 - The unit tags.
 These are the placeholders for your ads.
 The header script fills these each time a visitor opens up your site.